 A Due Date for the survey submissions needs to be selected and a message entered with instructions to the respondents (you may want to explain why they are being asked to fill in the survey and for third party respondents you may want to include some information about logging in, for example, explaining that their username is their email address and the first time they login they should click on forgot password to set up a password).

 A maximum of 200 Locations can be selected from the Location pick list.
 Best practice is to group Locations into a grouping structure with no more than 200 locations in each sub group and then you request responses one group at a time which allows you to 'select all” Locations from the pick list.

 A Survey Response is created for each location selected.
-For third party surveys, a VC Issue is created for each response which is assigned to the Value Chain Surveys notification contact at each location so they can respond to the survey.
-For internal surveys, a SURV Issue is created for each response which is assigned to the Surveys notification contact at each location so they can respond to the survey.
+For third party surveys, a VC Issue is created for each response and is assigned to the Value Chain Surveys notification contact at each location so they can respond to the survey.
+For internal surveys, a SURV Issue is created for each response and is assigned to the Surveys notification contact at each location so they can respond to the survey.

 By having a Survey Response for each respondent, you have visibility of who has been asked to complete the survey and you can see how they are progressing (by looking at the percentage of mandatory questions they have answered).

 Using Issues supports a workflow process for visibility of the status - Raised (requested), Investigating (in progress), Submitted, Resolved (closed).
 Using Issues also enables the respondents to be notified via email that a survey is available for them to respond to, the specified due date and a message (Issue description).
 Issues also enables the respondent to communicate via the platform with survey administrator (who is the reporter of the issue), and vice versa, should they have questions or comments about the survey or if your organization wants to send a message (for example, a reminder about upcoming due date) to respondents who have not yet submitted their responses.